WARM: A Weakly (+Semi) Supervised Model for Solving Math word Problems: Dataset

 \section{Dataset}

-Currently, there does not exist any sufficiently large English dataset for single equation math word problems.
-While Math23K~\cite{wang-2017-dns} is in Chinese, Dolphin18k~\cite{huang-etal-2016-well} contains mostly multivariable word problems.
-Hence we curated a new dataset, {\it viz.}, EMWP10K which is an English MWP dataset containing 10227 instances (each associated with a single equation) that can be used for training MWP solver models in a weakly supervised manner.
+Currently, there does not exist any sufficiently large English dataset for single and simple equation MWPs.
+While there exists an English dataset~\citep{amini2019mathqa} with sufficiently large MWPs, the questions in the dataset are meant to be evaluated in a multiple choice question (MCQ) manner.
+Also, the equation associated with each word problem in this dataset is significantly more complex and requires several binary and unary operators.
+On the other hand, Math23K~\citep{wang-2017-dns} is in Chinese and Dolphin18k~\citep{huang-etal-2016-well} contains mostly multi-variable word problems.
+To address these gaps, we curate a new English MWP dataset, {\it viz.}, \wdata{}\footnote[2]{\url{https://github.com/iishapandey/WARM}} consisting of 10227 word problem instances (each associated with a single equation) that can be used for training MWP solver models in a weakly supervised manner.

-We crawled the IXL website\footnote{\url{https://in.ixl.com/}} to obtain math word problems for grades VI until X. These word problems involve a wide variety of mathematical computations ranging from simple addition-subtraction to much harder mensuration and probability problems.
-The dataset consists of 10 different types of problems, across 3 different tiers of difficulty.
+We crawled IXL\footnote[3]{\url{https://in.ixl.com/}} to obtain MWPs for grades VI until X. These word problems involve a wide variety of mathematical computations ranging from simple addition-subtraction to much harder mensuration and probability problems.
+The dataset consists of 10 different types of problems, spanning 3 tiers of difficulty.
 We also annotate the dataset with the target unit.
 The exact distributions are presented in Figure~\ref{fig:type}.

+We similarly created a MWP dataset in Hindi\footnotemark[2] - a low resource language.
+It consists of 9,896 question answer pairs.
+To the best of our knowledge, this is the first MWP dataset of such size in Hindi.